British Cemetery, Lisbon: 18th and 19th centuries

 Many of those buried were poor soldiers and sailors, particularly of English but also Dutch origin, for whom there is no plaque or tombstone and, who, in many cases were not even recorded in the records, particularly between 1761 and 1763 at the end of the Seven Years' War, when British forces were in Lisbon.
 The Chaplain was ill at this time and did not keep records.
 There are only two marked graves from the Peninsular War period, those of Captain Francis Livingstone and Lieutenant-Colonel William Offeney.
 In December 1811, Portuguese soldiers, acting under orders from General Beresford, who had been appointed Commander-in-Chief of the Portuguese Army, forced open the door of the Cemetery in order to inter the remains of Brigadier General Francis John Coleman.
 It is believed that many other British soldiers were buried there during this period but there are no other marked graves.
 In 1827 a British force commanded by Sir Robert Clinton landed in Lisbon in support of Queen Maria II in the Civil War against Dom Miguel.
 The British left the following year but cemetery records record the burial of 90 people while it was in Lisbon.

 Commonwealth War Graves

 Although Portugal was neutral in World War II, many members of the British armed forces lost their lives in Portugal or its waters.
 Airmen heading to Gibraltar from Cornwall died when their planes crashed, while British ships were torpedoed in Portuguese waters.
 The Commonwealth War Graves Commission maintains 26 World War II graves of members of the British Navy, Air Force and Army, as well those of the Royal Canadian Air Force, the Merchant Navy, and the British Overseas Airways Corporation.
 Three members of the crew of the SS Avila Star, torpedoed off the Azores, are buried in the cemetery.
 There are also five burials from World War I. The headstones follow the same style as in other cemeteries supported by the commission.

+Archives

+The first detailed survey of the inscriptions on the memorials in the cemetery was carried out in 1824.
+This was invaluable as it provided the only full transcript of memorials where the lettering can no longer be read.
+A second survey was completed in 1943 by the then Chaplain, Henry Frank Fulford Williams.
+A new survey was completed in 2023.